EU proposes cross-border bank rescues: draft

 "If the crisis becomes very serious and there is a need for an orderly bankruptcy, there would be a mechanism that could manage that.
 The bank would be able to manage it, with a resolution fund, creditors and shareholders."

-(Additional reporting by Leigh Thomas in Paris.; Editing by Jane Merriman and Jon Loades-Carter)
+(Additional reporting by Leigh Thomas in Paris.
+Editing by Rex Merrifield and Jane Merriman)